 A parent can be charged with a criminal offence if they harm their child under the following certain offences:

-- an offence under section 18 and 20 of the Offences against the Person Act 1861 (wounding and causing grievous bodily harm)
+- an offence under sections 18 and 20 Offences against the Person Act 1861 (wounding and causing grievous bodily harm)

 - an offence under section 47 of that act (assault occasioning actual bodily harm)

-- an offence under section 1 of the Children and Young Persons Act 1933 (cruelty to persons under 16)
+- an offence under section 1 Children and Young Persons Act 1933 (cruelty to persons under 16)